MMunibas/Asparagus/README.md

 <img src="https://github.com/LIVazquezS/Asparagus/blob/main/data/logo.png" width="50%">

+## Current Remarks?
+ - PyCHARMM interfaces currently out of order

 ## What is this?
  - A refined implementation of PhysNet and PainNN (and more atomistic NN to come) in PyTorch.
  - A Suit for the automatic construction of Potential Energy Surface (PES) from sampling to production.
+ - Provides interfaces for trained PES for use with ASE, PyCHARMM, OpenMM

 ## How to use?